Walked 30 consecutive hours through a blizzard with one shoe.

 On December 24th, the Klein family - Karen, Eric, and their son Isaac - are en route to the Northern Rim of Arizona’s Grand Canyon.
-Arizona no doubt brings to mind images of the barren desert and scorching sun.
+Arizona usually brings to mind images of the barren desert and scorching sun.
 It probably doesn’t bring to mind images of snow.
 But on this night there was a lot of it — about three feet and falling fast.

 Because Eric recently had back surgery and Karen is a triathlete, the family decides that Karen should go for help.
 So equipped with a small box of Cheerios, a bottle of water, and her dying cellphone, she sets out into the storm.

 Thankfully, Karen has taken some wilderness survival courses so she's not completely out of her element.
 But these classes likely did not prepare her for continuous hours of marching in a blizzard, severely under equipped.
 Karen follows the road, trying to make her way to the nearest highway, not realizing that it’s closed for the winter.
 When she discovers this, she decides to press on to a ranger station near the park entrance.